 Seek first to understand

-For me the biggest takeaway from this election process and results are it that people are generally afraid of not being heard or valued.
+For me the biggest takeaway from this election process and results is that people are generally afraid of not being heard or valued.
 This is probably why the office of the president tends to switch back-and-forth between the political parties every so often.
-When one side of his been in office pursuing their ideas, eventually one-half of the country becomes frustrated and votes in a president from the competing party.
+When one side of has been in office pursuing their ideas to the exclusion of the other, eventually one-half of the country becomes frustrated and votes in a president from the competing party.
 For me that is the beauty of this country; that two different viewpoints tend to keep each other in balance.
 The intensity of this presidential election looks to me like neither side is doing very well hearing the other.
 The same holds true in marriage counseling, where I see spouses escalate the intensity of their differences when they believe their partner doesn’t hear or appreciate them.
+When the insecurity and hopelessness escalate, it eventually ferments into angry outbursts and a defensive, closed mind.

 Stephen Covey, the business consultants, said,”Seek first to understand, then be understood.”
 I think we would all do well with that advice for two reasons.
 First, when you stop to really listen to the other person, you may realize that you’re fighting over two different issues.
 It’s hard to fix a problem that you’re not understanding correctly.
 Second, when the other person knows that they have been heard and appreciated, even if you don’t agree with them, the anger subsides and they do a better job of listening to you.
 That helps with finding a way to move forward even if your opinions or ideas haven’t changed.
 Most fights, including what’s going on with the election, would probably go away if there was a certainty that our spouse or our neighbor actually understood and appreciated us and our viewpoint.
 So stop and really listen to what the other person is saying.
 You would want the same.